Configure an IMAP connection using the ImapCon R6 class.

 con$select_folder(name = "INBOX")

-# Remove the the "\SEEN" flag from the messages in the search result
+# Remove the "\SEEN" flag from the messages in the search result

 con$search_since(date_char = "20-Aug-2020") %>%